Respiratory Therapist Requirements

-Resp Techs often treat patients using techniques that increase oxygen flow into the body..
+Resp Therapists often treat patients using techniques that increase oxygen flow into the body..
 When administering oxygen to patients, the amount given must be monitored carefully because too much or too little oxygen can have harmful consequences on a patient’s health.
 For this reason, and many others pertaining to patient care, being detail oriented is a must for RTs.
 Without attention to detail, patients could be given incorrect treatments or therapies could be ineffective.
 The smallest error in detail could have a devastating effect.

-An important element of an Respiratory Care Practitioner being able to help a patient’s health to improve ties into their ability to keep well-organized records.
+An important element of an Respiratory Therapist being able to help a patient’s health to improve ties into their ability to keep well-organized records.
 By collecting records on a particular patient’s condition, a RT is able to see what treatments worked efficiently vs. what treatments had no effect, or a negative effect on the patient’s health.

 Typically, RTs see numerous patients throughout any given workday, and therefore remembering the intricacies of each patient’s case can be difficult.
 Therefore, notes and records must be kept on each patient to ensure that the RT on staff, as well as other healthcare professionals, can maintain a clear understanding of each case.